 - Many natural deodorants contain essential oils.
 These oils are obtained from nature and add aroma to scented chemical-free goods.
 Many essential oils also have additional advantages, such as coriander, which is a natural fungicide.

-Why Switch to Natural Deodorant?
+Why Switch to an All Natural Deodorant?

 While natural deodorants can help minimize armpit odor, they will not reduce perspiration as effectively as an antiperspirant.
 Natural deodorants often contain ingredients that help absorb moisture, but these substances aren't as efficient as antiperspirant solutions, which actually clog the pores that cause sweating.
 But this isn't always a negative thing!
 Sweating is a normal process.
 Furthermore, you may not be sweating as much as you believe.